 I have recently written an in depth article that lays out exactly what is a Classical Christian Education.
 To dive deep on that topic you can read it by clicking here.
 The below content is a good quick summary.

 The Distinctives of a Classical Education

-- Classical education aims to teach wisdom—how to think—and virtue—what to do—through the learning of classical languages, reading of God-honoring classical texts, and study of the 7 liberal arts.
-(What are the 7 Liberal Arts?
+- Classical education aims to teach wisdom—how to think—and virtue—what to do—through the learning of classical languages, reading of God-honoring classical texts, and study of the seven liberal arts.
+(What are the seven liberal arts?
 Read my blog post about this topic to learn more.)

 - Classical education is traditional.
 Our education practices span the centuries in the sense that parents, in the role of teachers, lead the children to virtue, wisdom, discovery, and inspiration.
 Lessons focus on content mastery.
 This is in the tradition of our founding fathers and those who have gone before us.
 It is a time tested and true method.

 - As Christian Classical educators we filter all we teach through the standards of the Bible.
 We teach the essentials of the Christian faith, maintaining belief in the goodness of Christian morality and the divine inspiration of the Holy Scriptures.